THE ORGANIZATIONAL PENDULUM — INSTRUMENT NO. 01

 (Balas & Boren, 2000)

-The Conviction
+Fig. 6 — The Conviction

 The question was never which side is right.

 The real question is how to prevent going so far in either direction that recovery becomes the full-time job.
-That's what most organizations are doing right now.
-Recovering from the last swing.
-Getting ready for the next one.
-Calling it strategy.
+Ambidextrous organizations skip most of that recovery.
+They built for both from the start.
+The pendulum still moves.
+It just doesn't take the whole building with it.

 The pendulum doesn't stop.
 I stopped expecting it to a long time ago.
 So I build for it.